 A successful search and implementation programme should take into account several aspects which vary for each investor.
 After a holistic review of the investment considerations, above, it is useful to determine the acceptable trade-offs from the point of view of the overall distribution.
 The different properties described above translate to quantitative aspects of mean reduction (i.e. reduced expected returns), upside limitation, or downside protection.

 Following a shortlist of providers, it is important to quantitatively assess the overall portfolio together with the proposed risk-reduction allocation.
 While it is usual to consider the benefits of new investments with reference to their diversification properties, in the case of risk-reduction strategies these complementarity properties are core to the objective of the exercise.

-The implementation of a risk-reduction programme is a customised exercise which is dependent on each investor’s individual requirements and risk tolerance.
 In many cases, these considerations lead to the design of a risk-reduction strategy that is specifically tailored to complement the original portfolio.